danilop/SampleBatchProcessing/README.md

 ### Change the Launch Configuration of an Auto Scaling Group

-If you need to change the Launch Configuration create a new one and update the Auto Scaling Group, e.g.
+If later on you need to change the Launch Configuration create a new one and update the Auto Scaling Group, e.g.

     aws autoscaling update-auto-scaling-group --launch-configuration-name asl-batch-v2 --auto-scaling-group-name asg-batch